andrew128/andrew128.github.io/about.md

 permalink: /about/
 ---

+Software Engineer at Facebook.
-Class of 2021 at Brown University concentrating in Computer Science ScB.
+Graduated from Brown University in 2021 with Bachelors of Science in Computer Science.
 In my free time I enjoy finding new music and playing squash.

 [Here](http://www.sudocat.blogspot.com/) is the link to my old blog site.